-The joint master's program in Turbomachinery Aeromechanical University Training (THRUST) is a cooperation between KTH, Duke University, Aristotle University of Thessaloniki and Université de Liège.
-The program offers education of high international standards as well as cultural experience from at least two different countries and a double degree from two universities.
+The joint master's programme in Turbomachinery Aeromechanical University Training (THRUST) is a cooperation between KTH, Université de Liège, Duke University and Aristotle University of Thessaloniki.
+The programme offers education of high international standard as well as cultural experience from at least two different countries and a double degree from two universities.

 Turbomachinery Aeromechanical University Training at KTH

 Energy and propulsion are much-needed systems in the world for most modern human activities and social development for a sustainable society.
 Turbomachines produce more than 90% of all electricity in the world, drive the majority of aircraft and are used extensively as compressors, pumps, etc. in many modern applications (for example. refrigerators and ventilators).

 Aeromechanics is one of the main limitations for more efficient, lighter, cheaper and reliable turbomachines, be jet engines, steam turbines, gas turbines, wind turbines or hydro turbines, as well as various kind of compressors.
 The programme aims to educate students with high skills to face the challenges within aeromechanics.
 The programme is led by a coordinator team at KTH.
 The coordinator team reports back to a steering committee composed of representatives from all parties involved in the programme, both from academia as well as industry.